ChatGPT & AI in

 How many, how much, or what type?

-Most Procurement Managers will know: there is a direct relationship between and price and volume.
+Most procurement managers will know: There is a direct relationship between price and volume.
 How higher the volume, the lower the price.
 The economies of scale usually provide for this.
-Skilled Procurement Manager asks for a published discount tariff for every piece the volume goes up.
+A skilled procurement manager will ask for a published discount tariff for every piece the volume goes up.

 Another negotiation variable to link to volume is the volume threshold, where you get a discount and/or bonus on the total purchasing value when you reach a certain volume.
-These agreements can be called ‘retrospective bonuses, purchase volume rebates, growth bonuses.
+These agreements can be called retrospective bonuses, purchase volume rebates, and growth bonuses.
 Make sure you include them in every deal!

 3. Supply